-With the Oakland airport just 12 minutes from my front door, my family flies Southwest a lot.
-Southwest is often a favorite of flying families as well, but as it has different rules and practices than other airlines, however, it can sometimes trip up inexperienced flyers, especially travelers with kids.
+With the Oakland Airport just 12 minutes from my front door, my family flies Southwest Airlines a lot.
+Southwest is often a favorite airline of flying families as well, and with good reason.
+Since it has different rules and practices than other airlines, however, it can sometimes trip up inexperienced flyers, especially travelers with kids.
 But don’t let that worry you — Southwest also has a number of unique perks that are of great value for family travelers.
 You just need to know how to take advantage of all that the airline offers!

 1) Free checked bags will save you a bundle.

 You’ve probably seen the ads: “Bags Fly Free.”
 Southwest is the last of the U.S. domestic airlines to still offer free checked bags – 2 bags per person up to 50 lbs each.